waku-org/specs/standards/application/messaging-api.md

 ##### `message:received`
 This event MUST be dispatched when a message is successfully received from the network via the `Subscribe API`.
-At that point, the received property in the corresponding `MessageRecord` is updated to `true`.
 The payload is the updated `MessageRecord`.

 ```typescript